J-Tech-Japan/Sekiban/docs/docfx_project/articles/sekiban-event-sourcing-basics.md

 When developer build aggregates, commands and events and it has tested, you can create api with very simple addition.
 There are few preparation and addition to the `Program.cs`

+`Sekiban.Web` Nuget Package provides api generation from domain objects, but it is optional package.
+You can call Sekiban Commands from your controller or use cases and create your own API.
+Usually event sourcing command is the usecase, so it is good to generate command itself automatically using `Sekiban.Web`.

 1. Make Web Project.